kwaldenphd/Raspberry-Pi-Setup/README.md

 <blockquote>Q11: Take a few moments to reflect on your experience.
 How does your navigation of the computer at the command line compare other ways of navigating a computer’s user interface?</blockquote>

+# Appendix (if extra time)

+Finished setting up your LAMP server?
+With your extra time you can put your website from the HTML project live on the web.

+The [`no-ip-instructions.md`](https://github.com/kwaldenphd/LAMP-stack/blob/master/no-ip-instructions.md) file in this repo includes instructions for getting started with No-IP.

 # Endnotes

 <sup id="fn1">1.
 Central processing unit: a microprocessor or microchip that processes the information and code (instructions) used by the computer.
 The ‘brains’ of a computer.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>